What are your weaknesses?

 Have you done anything or taken any courses to further your experience?

 If you have completed any courses at a previous employer, then here is your time to shine.
-Let the employer know what you have achieved and do take pride in what you have done, it will make you look like you really care about your career and take it seriously.
+Let the employer know what you have achieved, and do take pride in what you have done.
+It will make you look like you really care about your career and take it seriously.
 If you are new to the profession or haven’t had the chance, emphasise the skills you already have by saying:

 How do you work under pressure?

-“I’ve had jobs in the past that have been highly pressurised and I’ve found that I cope well with that and actually don’t mind working to tight deadlines because at least I know what has to be done each day!
+“I’ve had jobs in the past that have been highly pressurised, and I’ve found that I cope well with that and don’t mind working to tight deadlines because at least I know what has to be done each day!
 I always find that chocolate and a nice glass of red wine helps to alleviate any pressure at the end of a long day!”